lordmilko/PrtgXml/README.md

     </Result>
 </Prtg>
 ```
-The equivalent XML can be generated as follows via *PrtgAPI.CustomSensors*
+The equivalent XML can be generated as follows via *PrtgXml*
 ```powershell
 Prtg {
     Result {